jimzord12/SocialForum-WP-Frontend-Deploy/README.md

 - **HTML** (HyperText Markup Language, is the standard markup language used to create and design documents on the World Wide Web by defining their structure and layout)
 - **CSS** (Cascading Style Sheets, is a style-sheet language used to describe the look and formatting of a document written in HTML, controlling layout, colors, fonts and more)

-- **JavaScript** (A high-level, interpreted programming language primarily used to enhance interactivity and provide rich web content on client-side web applications.)
+- **JavaScript** (A high-level, interpreted programming language primarily used to enhance interactivity and provide rich web content on client-side web applications)

 However, given the nature of this project as a **Decentralized Application (DApp)**, and to improve the **Developer Experience (DX)**, I incorporated several modules.
 These modules are designed to streamline the coding process and facilitate efficient communication between the application's User Interface (UI) and the Blockchain Network's Smart Contracts, enhancing both the developer's workflow and the application's functionality.
 <br />